stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/30_data_dialog.md

 ### Motivation

-Data Dialog is a simplified design to retrieve information from the User, as in the case of Preference dialogs.
+Data Dialog is a simplified and practical design to retrieve information from the User, as in the case of preference dialogs.

-Constraints for the application of this pattern are the following:
+To apply Data Dialog successfully, the following constraints must be respected for the dialog:

- - The dialog must be Modal (i.e. when visible, interaction with the rest of the application is forbidden)
+ - It must be Modal (i.e. when visible, interaction with the rest of the application is prevented)
- - The dialog allows only Accept ("Ok" button) and Reject ("Cancel" button) strategies, not Apply.
+ - It only allows Accept (``Ok`` button) and Reject (``Cancel`` button) operations, not Apply.
- - It must not need to synchronize with change of status of the application that may occur while the Data Dialog is visible.
+ - It does not need to synchronize with the application state while visible.

+Testability of the Data Dialog itself is potentially complex due to its synchronous nature.
-Data Dialog is extremely effective on the client side when the above scenario applies Its major flaw is in testability of the Data Dialog itself.
-Client code invoking the Data Dialog is instead simplified in testability, being able to replace Data Dialog with a mock honoring the same interface.
+Client code however can replace Data Dialog with a mock honoring the same interface, resulting in easier testability.

 ### Design